blakelystaton-ui/krittics-app/replit.md

 - **Queue Page**: Personal watchlist where users can manage movies they want to watch, featuring a teal gradient hero section and grid layout for saved movies.
 - **Dynamic Color Theming**: Movies influence the UI's accent colors for buttons, badges, and text, with smooth transitions.
 - **Responsive Design**: Mobile-first approach with smooth momentum scrolling on touch devices.
-- **Header Navigation**: Browse, Krossfire, and Queue buttons with teal gradient aesthetic.
+- **Header Navigation**: Browse, Krossfire, Queue, Insights, and Mission buttons with teal gradient aesthetic.
 Avatar with dropdown (Help, Sign Out) for logged-in users, sign-in button otherwise, integrated with Replit Auth.

 ### Technical Implementations
 - **Authentication**: Utilizes Replit Auth as an OpenID Connect provider, supporting various login methods and session management with PostgreSQL.